1979 24 Hours of Le Mans: Group 5 and IMSA GTX

 The Kremer brothers had made over 100 modifications to the standard 935-77 model in developing their next iteration, the 935-K3.
 Using panels made of composite materials they took off 30 kg weight, and tweaked the body-shell, mostly made of kevlar, with their own aerodynamic refinements.
 The 3-litre engine was fitted with twin-turbos that could put out 740 bhp, right up to a massive 800 bhp on maximum boost.
 They were also fitted with an air-air intercooler, unlike the air-water variety on the regular 935.
 Kremer Racing entered three cars: two of the new K3s for team leader Klaus Ludwig, joined by the wealthy Whittington brothers (Don and Bill), former motocross riders from Florida in one, and DRM regulars Axel Plankenhorn and "John Winter", with Philippe Gurdjian in the other.
 They also had a standard 935 for Laurent Ferrier/François Sérvanin/ François Trisconi.
 The Whittington brothers had also entered their own 935 in the IMSA class but then cancelled that entry.

 The dominant team of the season had been the Gelo Sportswear team of Georg Loos.
 His cars had won three of the five rounds and second in another.
 Despite two of his winning drivers, Ickx and Wollek, being called into the works team, the two cars still had strong driver line-ups: Manfred Schurti/Hans Heyer in one and John Fitzpatrick/Harald Grohs/Jean-Louis Lafosse in the other.
 Alongside these premier teams were four other entries: Porsche 935s of the French ASA Cachia team, Swiss privateer Claude Haldi and German Sekurit team and the return of a De Tomaso Pantera, run by the Italian Carlo Pietromarchi.

 Dick Barbour returned to Le Mans, this year with four Porsche 935s set up to the IMSA specifications, including one of the 1979 twin-turbo models.
 In a major publicity coup he scored two big signings as drivers: Rolf Stommelen was not needed by the Porsche works team this year.
 The other was the 54-year old actor Paul Newman, one of the biggest names in Hollywood of the time and nicknamed Cool Hand Luke after his character in the 1967 film.
-But Newman was no part-time gentleman-driver; having been a class-winning champion in the amateur SCCA Barbour's second car had the Sebring-winning trio of Bob Akin, Rob McFarlin and Roy Woods Two other 935s were in the IMSA class: a privateer effort from Formula 1 driver Jean-Pierre Jarier and Ted Field's Interscope team who had, with Danny Ongais and Hurley Haywood, won the Daytona 24 hours earlier in the year.
+Newman was no mere gentleman driver; he gained an interest in motorsports while taking driving courses under former Le Mans pilot Bob Bondurant for his role in the 1969 film Winning, eventually winning multiple class championships in the amateur SCCA circuit.
+Barbour's second car had the Sebring-winning trio of Bob Akin, Rob McFarlin and Roy Woods Two other 935s were in the IMSA class: a privateer effort from Formula 1 driver Jean-Pierre Jarier and Ted Field's Interscope team who had, with Danny Ongais and Hurley Haywood, won the Daytona 24 hours earlier in the year.